-Richard Zeifman is a Ph.D. student in Clinical Psychology at Ryerson University.
-He completed an M.A. in Clinical Psychology at Ryerson University in 2017 and is currently a research intern in the IMPACT Lab (Ryerson University), Remedy, and the Centre for Psychedelic Research (Imperial College London).
-He has received funding awards (totalling $164,000), including four years of funding from the Canadian Institutes of Health Research.
-Richard has presented his research 39 times (15 first author) at academic conferences, and has co-authored one book chapter and 16 (9 first author) peer-reviewed journal articles.
+Richard Zeifman is a post-doctoral fellow at the NYU Langone Centre for Psychedelic Medicine in the NYU Grossman School of Medicine.
+He completed his Ph.D. in Clinical Psychology at the Toronto Metropolitan University and his clinical psychology residency at the Centre for Addiction and Mental Health (CAMH).
+Richard has received funding awards, including 7.5 years of funding from the Canadian Institutes of Health Research (CIHR).
+He has presented his research 43 times (17 first author) at academic conferences and co-authored one book chapter and 23 (11 first author) peer-reviewed journal articles.

-Richard’s clinical training includes completing several clinical practicums, where he has focused on conducting psychological assessments and providing evidence-based (individual and group) treatment, including cognitive behavioural therapies and emotion-focused therapy, for individuals with a range of clinical presentations (e.g., PTSD, anxiety disorders, depressive disorders, borderline personality disorder).
-He is currently conducting assessments and trauma-focused treatment for individuals with PTSD and their close others.
+Richard’s clinical training has focused on conducting psychological assessments and providing individual and group treatment, including cognitive behavioural therapy, dialectical behaviour therapy, and emotion-focused therapy, for individuals with a range of clinical presentations (e.g., PTSD, anxiety disorders, depressive disorders, and BPD).
+He is also providing MDMA-facilitated cognitive processing therapy for PTSD in an ongoing clinical trial.